-The benefits of astaxanthin for eye health have been established by at least 14 human clinical studies and 24 pre-clinical trials.
-As scientists, we will interpret some key findings for you.
-It should help you gain a better understanding of how astaxanthin helps in maintaining eye health.
+The benefits of astaxanthin for eye health have been confirmed in at least 14 human clinical studies and 24 pre-clinical trials.
+These findings help explain how astaxanthin promoting vision support and maintains eye health.

 This study shows that an intake of 6 mg astaxanthin every day (ET* 1 AstaDaily softgel) can improve the eye accommodation rate by 64% in just 4 weeks.
 (Nitta et al., 2005).